India Toolkit: Advocacy

 The mapping and listing data should be updated on an annual basis.
 The following indicators should be monitored:

-• Percentage of ASHAs who have visited all the households in their catchment area and updated their household lists over a period of three months
+• Percentage of ASHAs who have visited all the households in their coverage area and updated their household lists over a period of last three months.

-• Whether annual PIP requests are based on updated population data
+• Number of annual requests for PIP are based on updated population data

 Cost Elements